toko17/DTS-extension/README.md

 - Synonym helper including: Upload from CSV, Parse from CSV and Delete all.
 - Search translations for Desktop 2021, Mobile 2021 and Embedded.
+- Copy algorithms from one trigger to another.

 ## Upcoming